 No Impact.
 As described above, the Proposed Project would not create a substantial increase in new residents and therefore, no increase in the demand for government services and other public facilities is anticipated.
-No impact to existing public facilities would occur.
+The Proposed Project would not impact existing public facilities and no mitigation measures are required.